videomorph-dev/videomorph/README.md

 ## App Goal

-Unlike other video converters, VideoMorph focuses on a single goal: make video conversion simple, fast and easy, by providing an user-friendly GUI and by allowing you to convert to the currently most popular video formats.
+Unlike other video converters, VideoMorph focuses on a single goal: **make video conversion simple, fast and easy**, by providing an user-friendly GUI and by allowing you to convert your videos to the currently most popular formats (`AVI`, `MP4`, `MPG`, `WEBM`, `DVD`, `VCD`, `FLV`, `MOV`, `WMV`, `OGV`).

-VideoMorph's GUI aspire to be simple and clean, focused on usability, and free of annoying options rarely used.
+VideoMorph's GUI is intended to be simple and clean, focused on usability and free of awkward and rarely used options.

-VideoMorph is a Video Converter, just that.
+VideoMorph is a video converter, just that.
 If you want a video editor, VideoMorph isn't for you.

 ## Requirements